3b1b/manim/docs/source/installation/windows.rst

 Open the commandline within the manim directory with ``Shift + Right click`` on an empty space in the folder and select ``open command window here``

-Install manim python dependencies with ``pip install -r requirement.txt``
+Install manim python dependencies with ``pip install -r requirements.txt``

 Test the installation
 ---------------------